simonwardjones/simonwardjones.co.uk/content/posts/probability_distributions.md

 # LogNormal Distribution

 A lognormal distribution is a continuous probability distribution of a random variable whose logarithm is normally distributed.
-That means if X is log-normally distributed, then Y = ln(X) has a normal distribution.
+That means if $X$ is log-normally distributed, then $Y = ln(X)$ has a normal distribution.
 A random variable which is log-normally distributed takes only positive values.

-The shorthand $ln(X) \sim \mathcal{N}(\mu,\sigma)$ means the logarithm of X is normally distributed with mean $\mu$ and variance $\sigma$ i.e. X is a lognormally distributed
+The shorthand $ln(X) \sim \mathcal{N}(\mu,\sigma^2)$ means the logarithm of X is normally distributed with mean $\mu$ and variance $\sigma^2$ i.e. X is lognormally distributed.

 The probability density function of the lognormal distribution is
 $$